 Traditional single-pane windows are notorious for letting precious heat or cooling escape from your home.
 It’s estimated that 15-22% of a home’s heat is lost at the hands of single-pane windows.
 When you’re losing that much heat, you’re likely turning your heater up a few notches, or keeping it on for longer hours during the day.
 All of these small actions have a negative impact on your ecological footprint, not to mention your utility bills.

 Another crucial benefit eco-friendly windows provide is increased comfort.
 When your windows insulate your home more efficiently, you reap the cozy rewards.
-A dual-pane window or other well-insulated choice will keep your home’s temperature from fluctuating, giving you consistent control over the ambient temperature.
+A dual-pane window or other well-insulated choices will keep your home’s temperature from fluctuating, giving you consistent control over the ambient temperature.

 Even better, an eco-friendly window installed properly will greatly reduce the amount of leakage and drafting you experience in your home.